 One of the jobs of your immune system is to fight infection.
 Immediately before your transplant, you will need to take immunosuppressant medications, which suppress your immune system to prepare your body to receive the transplant.
 These medications decrease your body's ability to fight infection.
 When the body's defenses are down, infection can spread quickly.

-There are several ways you and your family, friends and health care providers can help prevent infection after the transplant.
+This handout describes several ways you and your family, friends and health care providers can help prevent infection after the transplant.

 What can I do to prevent infection?